 Be careful while editing registry entries and create a System Restore point before proceeding.

 1. Press Windows Key + R and put regedit in Run dialog box to open Registry Editor.
 Click OK.

 2. Navigate here:

-3. In the above shown window, highlight the Options key in left pane.
-Then in its right pane, right click and select New -> DWORD Value.
+3. In the above-shown window, highlight the Options key in the left pane.
+Then in its right pane, right-click and select New -> DWORD Value.
 Name the newly created DWORD as CtrlClickHyperlink.
 If the DWORD already exists, don’t create anything new and double click the existing one to get this:

-Thus you’ll find the Ctrl+Click shortcut has been disabled now and the link doesn’t opens until you actually click it.
+Thus you’ll find the Ctrl+Click shortcut has been disabled now and the link doesn’t open until you actually click it.